Citi is an advertising partner

 If you play your (credit) cards right, your wedding expenditure alone could fund your entire honeymoon.
 This is what the best credit card for honeymoons is capable of doing.

 By charging your wedding expenses to a travel rewards credit card with a highly flexible points currency, you’ll be in a position to redeem these rewards for travel purchases.
 Some of the best credit cards for international travel are also the best cards for honeymoons.
-For instance, you could earn Chase Ultimate Rewards, Citi ThankYou points, American Express Membership Rewards or Capital One miles.
+For instance, you could earn Chase Ultimate Rewards, Citi ThankYou points, American Express Membership Rewards or Capital One Miles.

 You can then either redeem these points for travel purchases through your card issuer’s travel portal, or transfer them to a participating hotel or airline loyalty program.
 Point transfers often have the best potential for sweet-spot redemptions, making your points go further.

-This is because not all card issuers have the same transfer partners and some use better transfer ratios than others.
+This is because not all card issuers have the same transfer partners and some offer better transfer ratios than others.
 Generally speaking, you’ll want to avoid any transfers utilizing a ratio of less than 1:1.
 Likewise, certain card issuers require a minimum number of points per transfer and may apply fees to certain transfer partners.

 Alternatively, instead of using your wedding expenditure to fund your honeymoon through accumulated points, you may want to use these rewards for other redemptions related to married life.
 In this case, you might be better off opening a travel rewards card specifically to earn points on your honeymoon expenditure, rather than redeeming points to fund it.